SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 In this user story, the Competent Authority (CA) is responsible for managing flagged listings within its jurisdiction.

-The CA can retrieve all flagged listings within its area of responsibility by using the GET/Listings endpoint.
-By filtering listings based on the assigned AreaID, the CA ensures that it only accesses those listings that are relevant to its jurisdiction.
+The CA can retrieve all flagged listings within its area of responsibility by using the GET/listings endpoint.
+By filtering listings based on the assigned competentAuthorityId, the CA ensures that it only accesses those listings that are relevant to its jurisdiction.
 This process allows the CA to focus its resources on monitoring and addressing compliance issues within its own region, ensuring effective enforcement of STR regulations.
-The use of the AreaID as a filter not only streamlines the retrieval process but also helps maintain the accuracy and relevance of the data accessed by the CA.
+The use of the competentAuthorityId as a filter not only streamlines the retrieval process but also helps maintain the accuracy and relevance of the data accessed by the CA.

 <p align="center">
   <img src="images/MS5.png" alt="STR framework">